TomSull222/BCS-Project-1/README.md

 - Prachi
 - Rashi

-## Project Description
+## Project Overview
-This project aims to investigate the evolution of filmmaking over four decades (1980s-2010s) by analyzing various aspects of films released during that time.
-Key areas of focus will include:
+This project explores the evolution of filmmaking across four decades (1980s-2010s) by analyzing key aspects of films released during that time.
+The analysis focuses on:

-- **Diversity in Filmmaking**: Understanding the evolution of female representation in film production (cast and crew) from 1980 to 2017, including average percentages by decade and correlations with box office revenues.
+- **Diversity in Filmmaking**: Examining the representation of women in film production (cast and crew) and how it correlates with box office performance.

-- **Box Office Performance and Award Distribution**: Evaluating financial success and recognition of films.
+- **Box Office Performance and Awards**: Analyzing financial success and recognition of films over time.

-- **Seasonality of Releases**: Investigating when high-rated films are typically released and how release timing affects ratings.
+- **Release Seasonality**: Investigating how the timing of releases (by month or season) affects film ratings.

-- **Trends in Genres and Film Duration**: Examining changes in genre popularity and average film length over the decades and their impact on critical reception.
+- **Genre Trends and Film Durations**: Identifying changes in genre popularity and film length, and their influence on critical reception.

 ## Research Questions
-The following research questions will guide our analysis:

 ### Diversity in Filmmaking
-- How has the proportion of women involved in film production (cast and crew) evolved from 1980 to 2017?
+- How has female representation in film production (cast and crew) changed from 1980 to 2017?
-- How does the percentage of women involved in film production correlate with box office revenues?
+- What is the correlation between the percentage of women in film production and box office revenue?

-### Box Office Performance and Award Distribution
+### Box Office Performance and Awards
-- What are the average box office film revenues by year
+- What are the average box office revenues and awards earned by films each year?
-- What are the average number of film awards per year

-### Seasonality of Releases
+### Release Seasonality
-- In which months or seasons do higher-rated films tend to be released each decade?
+- What months or seasons tend to feature higher-rated film releases across the decades?
-- How does the frequency of film releases vary, and how do ratings compare between films released during peak versus off-peak months?
+- How do film release patterns and ratings compare between peak and off-peak seasons?

-### Trends in Genres and Film Duration
+### Genre Trends and Film Durations
-- How have the popularity and diversity of film genres evolved from the 1980s to the 2010s?
+- How have the popularity and diversity of genres evolved from the 1980s to 2010s?
-- What trends in average runtime are observable over this period, and is there a correlation between genre popularity and film duration?
+- What trends are observable in average runtime, and is there a link between genre popularity and film duration?
-- How do genre and film duration relate to film ratings and critical acclaim?
+- How do genre and runtime relate to ratings and critical acclaim?

-## Datasets to Be Used
+## Data Sources
 We will use the following datasets:

 - [The Movie Dataset](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset?resource=download)
-  - Includes:
+  - Files include:
     - `credits.csv`
-    - `keywords.csv`
-    - `links.csv`
-    - `links_small.csv`
     - `movies_metadata.csv`
-    - `ratings.csv`
-    - `ratings_small.csv`

-- Additional dataset generated using the OMDb API: `omdb_data.csv`
+- **OMDb API Dataset** (`omdb_data.csv`)
-  - This file includes new columns such as: Year, Rated, Awards, imdbRating, imdbVotes, etc.
+  - Contains additional columns like Year, Rated, Awards, imdbRating, imdbVotes, etc.

-## Rough Breakdown of Tasks
+## Team Responsibilities
-Each team member will be assigned one research topic:
+Each team member is responsible for one aspect of the analysis:

-- Dan - Diversity in Filmmaking
+- **Dan**: Diversity in Filmmaking
-- Thomas - Seasonality of Releases
+- **Thomas**: Release Seasonality
-- Prachi - Box Office Performance and Award Distribution
+- **Prachi**: Box Office Performance and Awards
-- Rashi - Trends in Genres and Film Duration
+- **Rashi**: Genre Trends and Film Duration